oanapintoiu/bank_tech_test/README.md

 ```
 # Please check that all tests are running in the test directory before running the program in REPL:
 $ jest

+# To see test coverage then run:
+$ test
 ```

 <ins> Step 5: Running the program/app in REPL: